-To test such a hypothesis (independence between the pattern of opinions and the gender) it is convenient (i.e. more legible) to tick only the two categories "male" and "female", and select the options of the upper bar: "Zones only" and "No replicate".
+To test such a hypothesis (independence between the pattern of opinions and the gender) it is convenient (i.e. more legible) to tick only the two categories "male" and "female".

 In the same vein, we can tick the classes of ages, and observe that the extreme categories ("under 30" and "over 60" correspond to confidence ellipses clearly separated).